Navigating the CAP Guideline

 • Disclosing those fees to the members

-Elaboration on roles, rights, and responsibilities of key CAP players, including the standard of care owed by the sponsor to the members.
+The guideline elaborates on roles, rights, and responsibilities of key CAP players, and expands the list of plan tax types covered by the guideline, to reflect the market.

 The sponsor should adopt a strategy designed to improve decision-making and outcomes.
-This includes providing members with projections and introducing new elements to member statements.
+This includes developing an education strategy, providing members with projections, and giving them access to tools and advice.

-The sponsor should consider whether to set up automatic features, such as auto-enrolment or auto-escalation of member contributions.
-The proposed guidelines establish a framework for offering these features.
+The sponsor may consider whether to set up automatic features to improve outcomes, such as auto-enrolment or auto-escalation of member contributions.
+The guideline establishes a framework for offering these features.

 Investment selection, monitoring, and advice

-Additions include factors that the sponsor should consider when selecting investment options and selecting a third party to offer advice to members.
+Additions include factors that the sponsor should consider when selecting investment options and selecting a third party to offer investment and financial planning advice to members.

 Establishing governance

-The sponsor would be required to set up a governance framework appropriate for the size and complexity of both the CAP and the CAP sponsor.
-The proposed guidelines detail what that framework should include.
+The sponsor should set up a governance framework appropriate for the nature (size, complexity, and other characteristics) of both the CAP and the sponsor.
+The guideline details what such a framework would include.

 Investing involves risks, including the potential loss of principal.
 Financial markets are volatile and can fluctuate significantly in response to company, industry, political, regulatory, market, or economic developments.
 The information provided does not take into account the suitability, investment objectives, financial situation, or particular needs of any specific person.